MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-sell-apps-appsource.md

 ## Preview of your app

 The publisher of an AppSource app may run a preview for a future version of an already public app, or new app.
 Preview versions can be installed using a URL including a `PreviewKey` parameter provided by the app publisher, but only in sandbox environments.
-For more information, see [](../administration/tenant-admin-center-manage-apps.md#preview-versions-of-appsource-apps).
+For more information, see [Preview versions of AppSource apps](../administration/tenant-admin-center-manage-apps.md#preview-versions-of-appsource-apps).

 ## Get insights into your app